statechannels/website/server/docs/getting-started.md

 INSERT DIAGRAM-USER HERE

-Counterfactual is designed build web apps with a [hub-and-spoke model](https://medium.com/blockchannel/state-channels-for-dummies-part-3-10b25f6c08b).
+Counterfactual is designed to build web apps with a [hub-and-spoke model](https://medium.com/blockchannel/state-channels-for-dummies-part-3-10b25f6c08b).
 For us just means that each user already has an established ledger channel with a server-like entity we call the Intermediary.
 Each user's browser wallet will contain a dedicated ethereum address that contains available funds for dapps hosted by a given Intermediary.
 In this Getting Started Guide, we'll use the Counterfactual Playground Server as our Intermediary; you can sign up for an account [here](https://playground.counterfactual.com/).

 When two users agree to install an instance of a dapp via the Playground, the Playground will allocate funds from their dedicated addresses into a virtual channel for the dapp instance.